 Intended learning outcomes

-- Analyse the role of various evidentiary approaches to supporting science-based arguments including empirical observation and analysis, modelling and use of expert opinion
+- analyse the role of various evidentiary approaches to supporting science-based arguments including empirical observation and analysis, modelling and use of expert opinion; and

 At the completion of the subject, participants should be able to:

-- Advocate and advance environmental sustainability consistent with scientific evidence.
+- advocate and advance environmental sustainability consistent with scientific evidence; and